deanebarker/liquid-content-cloud-implementation/README.md

 5. Compile

-The folder paths under the two `Templates` folders should match where the temlates would be on the file system.
+The folder paths under the two `Templates` folders should match where the temlpates would be on the file system.
 For example: `Templates/Shared/Blocks/MyBlock.liquid`.
-The "filename" should be the name of whatever content is acting as the template (block or media asset).
+The "filename" should be the name of whatever content object is acting as the template (block or media asset).